-- Bacon!
-Bacon makes everything taste better, and it really adds a delicious smoked flavor to this soup that will have everyone raving about it.
+- Bacon: Bacon makes everything taste better, and it adds a delicious smoked flavor to this wonderful soup that will have everyone raving about it.

-- Simple ingredients.
-You use simple everyday ingredients for this soup.
-So, you won’t be flustered trying to find what you need.
+- Simple Ingredients: You use simple everyday ingredients for this homemade soup.

-- It’s great reheated.
-There’s always leftovers at my house, and this soup is just as delicious reheated as it is the day you cook it.
+- It’s Great Reheated: There’s always leftovers and this bacon and bean soup is just as delicious reheated as it is the day you cook it.

 - Bacon: You aren’t using bacon bits for this recipe, instead grab your favorite sliced bacon.

-- Onion: The best onion to use in soups is a yellow or sweet onion.
+- Onion: The best onion to use in soup recipes is a yellow or sweet onion.